Xingqiukisser/Xingqiukisser/README.md

 -   		  	      Please DNI! 🙏

-- Please do not interact if you are a r@'c1st, p3d0¶hi/e, z0/ph1/e, pick me's, people who spread fake information and a gossiper.
+- Please do not interact if you are a r@'c1st, p3d0¶hi/e, z0/ph1/e, pick me's, people who spread fake information, pr0shipp3rs and a gossiper.

 -I also do not like toilet jokes like p/3e and someone taking a dump!